 AWStats is a graphical traffic log included with most installed on most hosting platforms.
-It provides useful statistics on visitors to your website on a real-time basis.
+It provides useful stats on visitors to your website on a real-time basis.

 To access your AWStats, you’ll need to access the control panel for your hosting.
 For most accounts, this will be www.yourdomainname/cpanel.
 After logging in, you should see an AWStats icon.
 All hosting control panels are different so check with your hosting company if you are unable to find AWStats.
 HostGator and BlueHost, two hosting companies that I recommend, both include AWStats.